isomerpages/moe-anchorgreenpri/_cce/Welfare & Safety.md

 All pupils are provided with insurance coverage.
 The child is covered for all relevant school and MOE-endorsed activities.
 Please contact the school if you have queries.

 **8\.
 School Policies**
-The school has adopted a ‘No Weekend Homework’ policy for our pupils.
-The objectives are to allow our pupils to enjoy their weekends with their family and provide space and time for parents to think of innovative ways to teach and engage their children.
+The school has adopted a ‘No Weekend Homework’ policy for our pupils.&nbsp;The objectives are to allow our pupils to enjoy their weekends with their family and provide space and time for parents to think of innovative ways to teach and&nbsp;engage their children.&nbsp;